dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 By studying the I Ching, one arrives at tools and methods to analytically assess phenomena.
-Because such methods are fundamentally analytically, the insights and extrapolations derived thereof do not necessarily depend on the inner workings of the phenomena, their mechanics and interacting dynamics.
+Because such methods are fundamentally analytical, the insights and extrapolations derived thereof do not necessarily depend on the inner workings of the phenomena, their mechanics and interacting dynamics.
 Instead these analytic tools allow for introspection of phenomena in a manner completely disconnected